Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 We conjugate using $t$, we compute the two possible values of the Serre's weight $k'$ of the residual conjugated representation: $k_1 = dt +2$, $k_2 = p + 3 - k_1$, and let us check what are exactly the cases where one of these two values satisfies $p = 2 k' - 1$.
-First, we observe that $k_1 + k_2 = p + 3$ and $k_1 > k_2$.
-This inequality, appearing already in [Di09], is due to the fact that $k_1 > (p+3)/2$, which follows easily from the fact that we are taking $t > m/2$.
+First, recall that $k_1 + k_2 = p + 3$ and $k_1 > k_2$ (see Section 3.2).
 Thus, we have $ 2 k_1 - 1 > 2 k_1 - 3 > p$, and this implies that $k_2 = p + 1 - dt$, the smallest of the two values of the Serre's weight, is the only one that can give a bad-dihedral case.\\ So, let us suppose that we have:

 Or equivalently:

 Using $p = md +1$, $m = 2t -1$, and expanding, we see that this is equivalent to: